valboz/VBMicrolensing/docs/python/CentroidTrajectories.md

 <img src="Astro_combinedcentroid.png" width = 400>

 In this figure the blue line is the centroid trajectory for zero blending (basically the centroid for the magnified source), the green line is for blending = 0.1 and the yellow line for blending = 1.
 By increasing the blending, the lens dominates the centroid more and more.

+## Binary lenses and binary sources

+The lens centroid for binary lenses is not the center of mass but the center of light, which depends on the flux ratio, if both components are luminous.
+The flux ratio between the two lenses is determined using the mass ratio parameter $q$ and applying a mass-luminosity relation: $FR = q^p$, where $p$ can be set by the property $VBM.lens_mass_luminosity_exponent$.
+The default value is 4.
+This works also for planetary systems, since the mass flux would be negligible.
+The user can modify this property freely.

+For binary sources, the centroid is determined using the flux ratio as already explained in [Binary Sources](BinarySources.md).

 [Go to **Advanced control**](AdvancedControl.md)